Chart Color Schemes

 In terms of cultural diversity, Bray Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bray Park's cultural diversity aligns with the broader region, as 80.3% of its residents were born in Australia, 88.4% are citizens, and 89.3% speak English only at home.
+Bray Park's cultural diversity aligns with the wider region, with 80.3% of its population born in Australia, 88.4% being citizens, and 89.3% speaking English only at home.
 Christianity is the predominant religion in Bray Park, accounting for 51.1%, compared to 48.8% across Greater Brisbane.
-The top three ancestry groups in Bray Park are English (28.5%), Australian (27.8%), and Irish (8.3%).
+The top three ancestry groups are English (28.5%), Australian (27.8%), and Irish (8.3%).

 Frequently Asked Questions - Diversity